"Everything is One"

 Why did you join Nature United?

-For years, I’ve been on the other side, working in partnership with Nature United to develop a land use vision for our traditional territory, our hahoulthlee.
+Before joining Nature United, I'd spent years on the other side, working in partnership with the organization to develop a land use vision for our traditional territory, our hahoulthlee.
 The two-year visioning process was empowering for our people.
 It is literally the first map created in recent history that shows sacred sites, renames places in our language, and pinpoints where and how we will generate income, support our families and build a sustainable future.
 It also identifies 150,000 acres of areas the Ahousaht would like to see protected.
 In fact, I’ve said over and over again that it is one of the most monumental undertakings for our nation in my lifetime.

 How did the partnership with Nature United come about?